Plugin v1.5

 Configure CAPTCHA API keys here, then enable protection in Hardening > Login Security.
 Three providers are supported:

-- Google reCAPTCHA v2 (Checkbox) – standard interactive challenge.
+• Google reCAPTCHA v2 – supports Checkbox and Invisible variants.
 Requires Site Key and Secret Key from the Google reCAPTCHA admin console.

-- Google reCAPTCHA v3 (Invisible) – risk-score based, no user interaction required.
+• Google reCAPTCHA v3 – risk-score based, no user interaction required.
 Includes a Score Threshold slider (0.1 to 1.0, default 0.5; lower is more permissive, higher is stricter).

 Advanced: Server Configuration